jahid-razan/Data-Architecutre-Nanodegree/Designing an HR Database/README.md

 ## 4. Steps

-1. Gather business requirements for a new database request and create a non-technical proposal document.
-Translate a non-technical proposal into a technical proposal document.
+1. As the first steps business requirements for a new database request have been gathered and a non-technical proposal document have been prepared.
+Then, the non-technical proposals have been converted into a technical proposal document.
+All these are listed in the project ppt file.

 2. Conceptual, Logical and Physical ERD has been created for the data.